Found us from search engine?

-Valuable content with well-planned internal linking helps to not only increase the value of your site in the eyes of the searchers but also put a greater trust in the conversion process.
+Valuable content with well-planned internal linking helps to not only increase the value of your site in the eyes of the searchers but also put greater trust in the conversion process.

 Comparing to backlinks, internal links can’t increase the overall authority of a site, but what they can do is give some of their own authority to another page.

-For example, if you have just created a new blog post in your site, this new blog post is usually starting without any page authority.
-What you can do next to increase its page authority is by pointing some of inbound links from an existing high authority blog post to the new post.
+For example, if you have just created a new blog post on your site, this new blog post is usually starting without any page authority.
+What you can do next to increase its page authority is by pointing some of the inbound links from an existing high authority blog post to the new post.

 A proper internal linking helps you to pass authority from one page to another strategically.
 Basically, some of your pages will have more authority than the rest.
 These are the pages that already have links pointing to them at the first place.
 The best example is your home page.

 When talking about the amount of authority, some of your pages will benefit from authority more than others.
 By making internal linking from pages that may be ranking high on page one, it will helps your new blog post with a high value and authority.
 Internal linking is a great strategy especially if you want to increase the overall SEO value.